MikroElektronika/mikrosdk_click_v2/clicks/battboost2/README.md

 void battboost2_set_on_pin_state ( battboost2_t *ctx, uint8_t start );
 ```

-## Example Description

-> This library contains API for the BATT Boost 2 Click driver.
-  This driver provides the functions to control battery energy management
-  device designed to maximize usable capacity from non-rechargeable.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of I2C module and log UART.